-- Prerequisites: ARTH 115, 116, 117, 362W, and junior or senior standing Art History major. - General Education Requirement Fulfillment: Writing-centered - Offering: Spring Semester - Professor: Staff
+Prerequisites: ARTH 115, 116, 117, 362W, and junior or senior standing Art History major

+• Offering: Spring Semester

 Art

 The Art program emphasizes the rich diversity of human experience as it is expressed in visual form.
 The transmission of personal and cultural values through objects is a phenomenon that can be observed around us constantly in daily life; it is also something that happens over time, through space, and across cultures.
 Indeed, our need to make, experience, and comprehend art is as old and as profound as our need to speak.
 It is through art that we can understand ourselves and our potential, and it is through art that we will be understood and remembered by those who will come after us.